parth7192/Bottom-Navigation-Bar/README.md

 # bottom_navigation

-Icon Selection
-Home
+# Icon_Selection

+#1.
+Home:
-Icon: A house or home symbol typically represents the main dashboard or starting point of the application.
+    - A house or home symbol typically represents the main dashboard or starting point of the application.

-Example:
-Notifications
+#2.
+Notifications:

-Icon: A bell icon is commonly used to indicate notifications or alerts.
+    - A bell icon is commonly used to indicate notifications or alerts.

-Example:
-Messages
+#3.
+Messages:

-Icon: A speech bubble or envelope icon denotes messages or direct communication.
+    - A speech bubble or envelope icon denotes messages or direct communication.
-Example:
-Design Considerations
-Color Scheme: Maintain a consistent color scheme across all icons to ensure visual harmony and clarity.
-Active State: When a tab is active, ensure the icon changes color or is highlighted to indicate the current section.
-Text Labels: Optionally, you can include text labels beneath each icon to explicitly state each section's purpose (e.g., "Home", "Notifications", "Messages").

 <img src = "https://github.com/user-attachments/assets/b34a8a66-14be-467a-9ea5-a424d6294fa5" width = "250">